 You know Dasher and Dancer and Prancer and Vixen; Comet, and Cupid, and Donner, and Blitzen... you also clearly recall Rudolph, the most famous reindeer of all.
 The nine noble steads spend all of Christmas Eve hauling toys and the big guy all across the globe, but what do Santa’s reindeer eat?
-They need plenty of fuel for their journey, after all.
+They need plenty of fuel for their journey, so it’s worth learning what to feed Santa’s reindeer if you want to leave them a treat this year.

-One of my family’s most beloved traditions is to leave out a tray of cookies and a glass of milk out for Santa to snack on each Christmas Eve.
+One of my family’s most beloved traditions is to leave a glass of milk and tray of cookies out for Santa to snack on each Christmas Eve.
 We have a whole setup with a fancy, decorative platter and an antique Christmas glass.
 But if Santa’s reindeer are doing all of the heavy lifting, shouldn’t they get the same five-star treatment?
 Or at the very least a handful of oats sprinkled on the ground?

 Just like dogs and cats, reindeer are animals and they need to eat a proper diet to stay healthy.
 If you’ve ever wondered what reindeer eat while they gear up for the busiest night of the year, Dr. Danielle Bernal a veterinarian with Wellness Natural Pet Food gave Romper the scoop.